JanneMattila/www/docs/_posts/2023/10/2023-10-30-automating-maintenance-tasks.markdown

 {% include githubEmbed.html text="JanneMattila/azure-functions-and-powershell" link="JanneMattila/azure-functions-and-powershell" %}

-## Wrap-up
+## Summary

 This post contained one example of how you can use Azure Functions and PowerShell for managing your maintenance tasks.
+You can use this same model for many other use cases as well.

-I'll continue on this topic to cover the deployment of this solution to Azure.
+Next step is to deploy this solution to Azure.
+I'll cover that in my next post.

 I hope you find this useful!